 Start with small, then go towards bigger.
 Repeat until you are not afraid anymore.
 Your new actions will become your future behavior – a habit like any other.

 “Scary at first becomes comfortable with practice and learning.
 Courage to try builds confidence this way.”Dr. Pickhardt

 Growing up is a process that lasts for years.
 Since every child has their own pace of growth, parents must have an understanding of their children’s phases.
 Learning how to get outside of the comfort zone takes time.

 Therefore, let your kids go back and forth.
 Playing with the toys one moment and putting on makeup the next.
 This is a normal part of everyone’s development.
 It may be frustrating to you, but it’s helpful to the child.

-If you would like to read more about parenting and life in general, subscribe to my email.
+If you would like to read more about life in general, subscribe to my email.